htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

+- Fixed an inconsistency in cgroup v1 systems where the memory reported by condor included memory used by the kernel to cache disk pages.
+  :jira:`2807`

 - Fixed a bug on cgroup v1 systems where jobs that were killed by the Out of Memory killer did not go on hold.
   :jira:`2806`